cmap/sushi/README.md

 Please contact prism@broadinstitue.org to request metadata files and for access to the notes and FAQs document, if needed.

-### R functions
+### Using R functions

-The PrismSeq processing pipeline may be run in R using the following functions.
+The PrismSeq processing pipeline may run in R using the following functions.

 1. Generate a read count table from fastq files

+The function _write_df_from_fastq_ reads in fastq files associated with the project and organizes the reads into a table or dataframe saved as _raw_counts.csv_.

-For assitance in generating fastq files from BCL files please contact prism@broadinstitute.org, if needed.
+For assistance in generating fastq files from BCL files please contact prism@broadinstitute.org, if needed.

 ```r
 # define invariant strings to identify fastq files